Statiko-dev/statiko.dev/content/en/docs/For Admins/Set Up/2-pre-requisites.md

 ## Azure Key Vault

-Next, create an Azure Key Vault that will store TLS certificates and codesigning keys, safely.
+Next, create an Azure Key Vault that will store TLS certificates and code signing keys, safely.

 ```sh
 # Name of the Key Vault; must be globally unique